grame-cncm/faustcourse/session5/content.md

 The remote compilation feature of the online editor is great as it allows to try the various Faust targets without installing the corresponding dependencies.
-Indeed, in order to compile a Faust program as a Max MSP external, which we're about to do in this lesson, you should have the Max/MSP SDK/libraries installed on your system.
+Indeed, in order to compile a Faust program as a Max/MSP external, which we're about to do in this lesson, you should have the Max/MSP SDK/libraries installed on your system.
 While the dependencies related to some platform are relatively lightweight, others such as Android require you to install gigabytes